The D'Angelo Department of Music

 Admission into the D’Angelo School of Music requires a separate application/audition form, a performance audition and a theory and piano placement exam.
 Performance audition requirements vary by instrument and program of study, but all applicants should have a well developed ear and proficiency in at least one instrument.
 Talent-based scholarships are also available.

-The mission of the D'Angelo Department of Music is to provide an undergraduate curriculum with comprehensive instruction to students seeking degrees in performance, a Bachelor of Arts or certification in music education.
+The mission of the D'Angelo Department of Music is to provide an undergraduate curriculum with comprehensive instruction to students seeking degrees in performance, music therapy, a Bachelor of Arts or certification in music education.
 Successful completion of these degrees will enable music students to take a meaningful place within their communities, assist them in becoming happy, healthy individuals and life-long learners in the arts.
 The department seeks to do this within the context of a liberal arts university and with a deep personalized approach to learning.